Skip to content

 Stage 2 Appeals are currently being considered with 70 working days (not the published 40 working days).
 This is due to unprecedented demand and the availability of the Appeals Committee.

 It is your responsibility to source and submit supporting evidence, where necessary.
-Please do not submit your appeal until all supporting evidence you wish to provide is available.
+Please do not submit your appeal until all supporting evidence ready to provide.

 The Transport Coordination Service will not source this on your behalf.
 If supporting evidence is submitted at a later date, the number of working days the Local Authority have to consider your appeal (see below) may be reset.